Ternopil Ivan Puluj National Technical University: The history of the university

 The history of the university is inextricably connected with the history of Ternopil.
-Since the 1960s the city has developed due to the construction of a significant number of industrial plants, including the Ternopil harvester plant, the VATRA Corporation, later – the plants “The Saturn” and “The Orion”.
+Since the 1960s the city has developed due to the construction of a significant number of industrial plants, including the Ternopil harvester plant, the VATRA Corporation, later – the plants "The Saturn" and "The Orion".
 These plants as well as dozens of smaller companies required highly qualified engineers.
 Lviv Polytechnic was the closest technical university.
-Thus to ensure this requirement of specialists on November 11, 1960 Ternopil Technical Faculty of the Lviv Polytechnic Institute with the extra-mural and evening forms of study was opened.
+Thus to ensure this requirement of specialists on 11 November 1960 Ternopil Technical Faculty of the Lviv Polytechnic Institute with the extramural and evening forms of study was opened.
 This allowed the experienced workers to get higher education without leaving their jobs, and Ternopil gradually transformed into a student city.

 The Candidate of technical Sciences, associate professor Stolyarchuk V.P. became the dean of the faculty.
 Together with twelve university teachers he arrived from Lviv.
 The faculty was located in the centre of the city in the building of the former women gymnasium named after Adam Mickiewicz.
 Later new modern buildings grew around this building.

-On February 3, 1962 the Candidate of Chemical Sciences, Associate Professor Shcherbakov A.O. was appointed the dean of the faculty.
+On 3 February 1962 the Candidate of Chemical Sciences, Associate Professor Shcherbakov A.O. was appointed the dean of the faculty.
 The same year the full-time form of study was organized, that was beneficial both for local youth and for the development of the institution.
-Due to invitation of new university teachers with academic degrees and titles, development of the material and technical base of the institution and increase of the number of students on May 15, 1964, the faculty was reorganized into the Ternopil branch of the Lviv Polytechnic Institute.
+Due to invitation of new university teachers with academic degrees and titles, development of the material and technical base of the institution and increase of the number of students on 15 May 1964, the faculty was reorganized into the Ternopil branch of the Lviv Polytechnic Institute.